 Nutrition is a crucial aspect of health for everyone.
 Proper nutrition is how we sustain ourselves and is something we will always require.
 For individuals who have been struggling with an addiction, ensuring adequate nutrition becomes especially paramount.
 Over time, addictive substances can rob the body of critical nutrients and throw many bodily processes out of balance.

 Operating in this suboptimal physical state makes finding the strength to recover even more challenging, so it’s important to find help to get your health back on track.
 If you or a loved one is suffering from the physical ravages of addiction, you don’t have to attempt recovery alone.
-Please call Baltimore Detox Center at 833.714.1575 today for more information on beginning a substance abuse treatment plan specifically tailored to your needs.
+Please call Baltimore Detox Center at 833.714.1575 today for more information on holistic detox and beginning a substance abuse treatment plan specifically tailored to your needs.

 The Importance of Nutrition in Recovery